 What is a Customer Journey?

-What is a customer’s journey through a website?
+What is a customer journey in terms of navigating through a website?
 It’s just like it sounds…their journey, what they see, feel, touch, and overall experience while they are on your website.
 This applies to every interaction on the internet.

 CRO (Conversion Rate Optimization) and CJO (Customer Journey Optimization) are often intertwined to create the same effect of making a better experience for your customer.

 Like most experiences in this world, people are attracted to the ones that they are most comfortable with.

 A good example is a supermarket.
 A traditional supermarket is set up in a way where people can expect to find things in certain places, whether it be fresh produce at the entrance to the labelled aisles indicating what contents are to be found.

 What would happen if the aisles were not marked and the products not aligned together?
 What if the 10 types of canned goods were spread over 10 aisles?
 The shopping experience would be a disaster and EVEN if the prices of supermarkets were potentially cheaper than its competitor, customers will fly away to the nearest supermarket that followed their expectations.

 Like the supermarket idea, eCommerce websites work the same way.
 You need to put yourself (and a focus group) in front of your website and ask them and yourself, what do you expect to see when you come to this page?

 More importantly, buyer beware causes many internet users to steer clear away from anything that may look fishy.